 The method of accounting your business uses largely determines when you get to take deductions and have to recognize (and pay tax on) income.
 All larger businesses, and many small ones, use the accrual method of accounting.
 Under this method you report income in the year it is earned, and deduct expenses in the year they are incurred.
 Thus, with the accrual method it doesn’t matter when income (money) is actually collected or expenses paid.
 The right to receive income, not its actual receipt, triggers the requirement to include an item in your taxable income for the year.

-Typically, you include an amount as gross income for the tax year in which all events that fix your right to receive the income have occurred and you can determine the amount with reasonable accuracy.
+Typically, you include an amount as income for the tax year in which (1) all events that fix your right to receive the income have occurred, and (2) you can determine the amount with reasonable accuracy.
 Under this rule, you report an amount in your gross income on the earliest of the following dates:

-- When the income amount is due to you
+- when the amount is due to you

 Advance Payment for Services

 Ordinarily, you must include in your income advance payments for services in the tax year you receive them.
 However, if you receive an advance payment for services you agree to perform by the end of the next tax year, you can elect to postpone including the advance payment in income until the next tax year.
 But, you cannot postpone including any payment beyond that tax year.